oskardudycz/EventSourcing.JVM/workshops/introduction-to-event-sourcing/exercises/src/test/java/io/eventdriven/introductiontoeventsourcing/e04_getting_state_from_events/mongodb/README.md

-# Exercise 04 - Getting the current entity state from events using EventStoreDB
+# Exercise 04 - Getting the current entity state from events using MongoDB

 Having a defined structure of events and an entity representing the shopping cart from the [first exercise](../../e01_events_definition), fill a `getShoppingCart` function that will rebuild the current state from events.